deploystackio/deploystack/services/backend/PLUGINS.md

 - **Fastify instance** (`app`) - For registering routes, hooks, and decorations
 - **Database instance** (`db`) - For database operations
 - **Configuration** - Through the plugin manager (if provided)
+- **Global Settings** - Plugins can define their own global settings

 ## Plugin Lifecycle